Amazing Athletic Feats

 12/27/2010 09:40 AM

-Before you assume that something is impossible, browse these stories of people who have done some amazing physical achievements.....
+Before you assume that an athletic goal is impossible, browse these stories of people who have done some amazing physical achievements.....

 I've always felt that the pole vault is the most spectacular athletic event humans perform.
 The rings in gymnastics is also pretty darn impressive, but, pole vaulting gets the top ranking on my list.
 (FULL DISCLOSURE: I was a pole vaulter in high school, but, of course, I'm not biased!....)

 When I was in high school, pole vaulting was only for boys.
 Today, collegiate women are clearing 15-ft regularly.

 The athlete in this photo is clearing roughly 15.5 feet.
 That's a really impressive vault, but it's nowhere near the current world record: 20-ft, 3.25 inches (6.18 meters) by Swedish vaulter Armand Duplantis.
 He did it on February 15, 2020 at an indoor meet.